 Discussing rumors about the Sultan's private life is illegal, and shouldn't be a topic of conversation in Oman.
 You won't just offend the locals, but could also get in trouble with the Royal Omani Police.

 Holding hands or kissing in public isn't appreciated, and locals will get a little offended if they see travelers doing this.

 It's likely travelers will receive lingering stares from locals, but in Oman staring isn't impolite, it's just a sign of curiosity.

-Similar to elsewhere in the world, whipping out a camera or binoculars near military sites, airports or government buildings will probably be taken the wrong way – especially by the security guard carrying a machine gun nearby.
+Similar to elsewhere in the world, whipping out a camera or binoculars near military sites, airports, or government buildings will probably be taken the wrong way – especially by the security guard carrying a machine gun nearby.
 Photography of certain military or government sites is not allowed.